Dogray-Type-Foundry/Type-Proofing/README.md

 3. Move the TypeProofing.app bundle to your Applications folder
 4. Launch the application

+  **NOTE:** The built app is a universal2 bundle which means it should support computers with Intel and Apple Silicon processors

 ### First Launch
 When you first open the app, you'll see a two-tab interface:
 - **Files Tab**: For managing fonts, variable axes if available and output location